-- 47. Audit reporting is the visible output for the annual audit.
-All annual audit plans and the outputs, as detailed in exhibit 6, and any other outputs on matters of public interest will be published on our website: www.audit-scotland.gov.uk. - 48.
-The statutory deadline for the presentation of the annual audit plan is 31 March 2023, where this is not possible due to committee dates and scheduling of meetings, a draft annual audit plan will be submitted to Audit Scotland by this deadline.
-The final annual audit plan will be submitted following presentation to the Governance and Scrutiny Committee. - 49.
+- 48. Audit reporting is the visible output for the annual audit.
+All annual audit plans and the outputs, as detailed in exhibit 4, and any other outputs on matters of public interest will be published on our website: www.audit-scotland.gov.uk. - 49.
 Matters arising from our audit will be reported on a timely basis and will include agreed action plans.
 Draft management reports will be issued to the relevant officers to confirm factual accuracy. - 50.
-We will provide an independent auditor's report to East Ayrshire Council (the council) and the Accounts Commission setting out our opinions on the annual accounts.
+We will provide an independent auditor's report to North Ayrshire Council (the council) and the Accounts Commission setting out our opinions on the annual accounts.
 We will provide the council and Accounts Commission with an annual report on the audit containing observations and recommendations on significant matters which have arisen during the audit. - 51.
-The statutory deadline for approval of the 2022/23 accounts is 30 September 2023.
-Covid-19 has had a considerable impact on the conduct and timeliness of the audit.
-We recognise that it is in the best interest of public accountability to get the reporting of audited annual accounts back to pre-pandemic timelines.
-We are identifying ways to work more efficiently to expedite the 2022/23 audits whilst at the same time maintaining high standards of quality.
-However we are unable to complete the audit to pre-pandemic timescales for this year but we are aiming to conclude the audit in time for the council to publish the audited accounts by 31 October, to meet this requirement of the Local Authority (Scotland) Regulations 2014.
-Exhibit 6 outlines the target dates for our audit outputs.
+Exhibit 5 outlines the target dates for our audit outputs.
+Exhibit 5 2022/23 Audit outputs